Depression and Chronic Pain

 Cognitive therapy is also a proven treatment for depression and can reduce symptoms of anxiety in those with chronic pain.

 What's the Best Way to Manage Chronic Pain and Depression?

-The best way to approach managing chronic pain is to team up with a pain specialist or other doctor to create a treatment plan.
-When chronic pain and depression are combined, the need to work with a physician is even greater.
+The best way to approach managing chronic pain is to team up with a pain specialist or even your family doctor to create a treatment plan.
+When chronic pain and depression are combined, the need to work with a doctor is even greater.